zankhana46/SQL-Agent/README.md

 ## Gen AI project - Chat with SQL DB with Langchain SQLTookit and Agent

+Chat with the agent her: https://zankhanas-sql-agent.streamlit.app/

+You wil need to create a API for yourself from here https://console.groq.com/keys

+I have new ideas to improve this project to make it more seamless which wil be implemented soon.
+For now you can directly interact with the database (eg. how many rows or columns it database has).
 ### Objective:

 The app enables users to "chat" with a SQL database (either SQLite or MySQL) by asking questions in natural language.
 The system interprets the queries, retrieves the relevant data, and provides answers in a conversational manner.